 Consequences may be applied where a student has misbehaved off-site when representing the school.
-This means misbehaviour when the student is - onsequences may also be applied where a student has misbehaved off-site, at any time, whether or not the conditions above apply, if the misbehaviour:
+This means misbehaviour when the student is -

 - Taking part in any school-organised or school-related activity (e.g. trips) - Travelling to or from school - Wearing school uniform - In any other way identifiable as a student of our school - Negatively impacts other students in school